 Main comments raised during the public consultation Improved healthcare facilities within the NA.
-New housing developments have and will continue to put further strain on existing health provisions, which are already oversubscribed.
+Kingsbrook will put a strain on existing GP practices, such that they will become oversubscribed.
 Bierton CE Combined School's admissions policy should continue to prioritise residents living in the NA.
+Bierton Pre-school admissions policy should continue to prioritise residents living in the NA.
 Driving to/from the school should be discouraged.
 Parking at the school should be discouraged.
-Objective (HE) To support initiatives providing improvements in both physical and mental health-related aspects of lifestyles for all NA residents.
+Objective (HE) i.
+To support initiatives providing improvements in both physical and mental health-related aspects of lifestyles for all NA residents.
 Aspirational objective(s) (HE) ii.
 To support changes and additions to local health services, which increase the capacity to provide services for residents of the NA. iii.
 To enhance the provision, capacity and facilities for residents to access education within the NA. iv.
 To support developments that provide for improvements in healthcare and educational facilities by the reuse of existing buildings, provided they conform to the principles of this NP.
 Notes A footway has been provided along Burcott Lane, helping to address the concern of residents about walking to and from school, and the rest of the NA.
 Bierton CE Combined School has already begun to address the concern about parking by allowing staggered entry and exit times and instigating a one-way "drop-off" facility.